22 Activities Men and Women Do That Increase Their Risk of Chronic Illnesses

 15. Avoiding Professional Medical Help

-The reasons why men are less likely to seek medical help when they need it vary.
+The reasons why some people are less likely to seek medical help when they need it vary.
 Some of the most common reasons include shame and stigma associated with seeking professional medical help.

-Men may also be more reluctant to seek help due to societal expectations that they should be tough and able to deal with problems independently.
+Men in particular may also be more reluctant to seek help due to societal expectations that they should be tough and able to deal with problems independently.

-Finally, men may have a negative attitude toward seeking medical care due to past experiences with healthcare providers.
+Finally, some people may have a negative attitude toward seeking medical care due to past experiences with health care providers.
 They may also feel they don't need professional help to solve their issues.

 16. Lacking Knowledge of Available Resources

-Men lack education on healthcare topics, such as understanding the importance of preventive care or being aware of available treatments.
+Often, people lack education on health care topics, such as understanding the importance of preventive care or being aware of available treatments.

-If men know the resources they can access, they may be more likely to seek proper health care when necessary.
+If you are aware of the resources you can access, you may be more likely to seek proper health care when necessary.

 This includes knowing about the services of a primary care doctor, receiving online care if needed, and seeking a specialist to treat specific conditions.